c-bautista/c-bautista/README.md

 #### About me

 <p align="justify">
 I am a last year Physics Ph.D. candidate who is currently in transition from Academia to Industry.
-My research focused on Elementary Particle Physics phenomenology.
-As part of it I developed skills on Statistics and Clusterization techniques.
-In parallel, I have been exploring the theoretical and practical aspects of Machine Learning.</p>
+I have a high interest in the theoretical and practical developments on Machine Learning and Artificial Intelligence.</p>

 - 🔭 I’m currently working on: Data Science and AI projects
 - 📚 I’m currently learning: Time Series Analysis